vanjang/DisneyCharacters/README.md

 This app displays Disney characters retrieved from [Disney dev API](https://disneyapi.dev).

 1. Main Features
 - Favorite Character: You can add or remove your favorite character by clicking on the button in the detail page.
-Your favorites are persiting and you can always see them whenever you return to the app.
+Your favorites persist, and you can always see them whenever you return to the app.
-- Sorting: Click on the sort button on the top right corner and sort as you wish either the number of short films or films.
+- Sorting: Click on the sort button in the top right corner to sort characters by the number of short films or films.

 2. Tech Stack
 - 100% Swift